arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

-@startDocuBlock put_api_view_properties_iresearch
+@startDocuBlock put_api_view_properties_arangosearch
-@brief changes properties of an ArangoSearch view
+@brief changes all properties of an ArangoSearch View

-@RESTHEADER{PUT /_api/view/{view-name}/properties#ArangoSearch, Change properties of an ArangoSearch view, modifyView}
+@RESTHEADER{PUT /_api/view/{view-name}/properties#ArangoSearch, Change properties of an ArangoSearch View, modifyView}

 @RESTURLPARAMETERS

 @RESTURLPARAM{view-name,string,required}
-The name of the view.
+The name of the View.

 @RESTBODYPARAM{properties,object,optional,post_api_view_props}
-The view properties.
+The View properties.
 If specified, then *properties* should be a JSON object containing the following attributes:

 @RESTSTRUCT{cleanupIntervalStep,post_api_view_props,integer,optional,uint64}